 Subscriber certificates for the Classes 1 through 4 include an policy identifier whose root OID is 1.3.6.1.4.1.36305.<policy>.<class-level>.<certtype>.<major-version>.<minor-version>, where <major-version>.<minorversion> represents the policy version the identifier is referring to.
 Changes to the policy requires increasing of the policy version number by one.
-Extended Validation certificates may include additional policy identifiers for the recognition by software vendors.
+EV SSL Certificates and EV Code Signing Certificates may include additional policy identifiers for the recognition by software vendors.